 What Is a SENCo Role?

-A Special Educational Needs Co-Ordinator (SENCo) sits at the heart of a school's SEND policy, working alongside school leaders and the headteacher to ensure every pupil with special educational needs (SEN) or disabilities thrives.
+A Special Educational Needs Co-Ordinator (SENCo) sits at the heart of a school's SEND policy, working alongside school leaders and the headteacher to ensure every learner with special educational needs (SEN) or disabilities thrives.
 Whether you're in an academy school, a free school, or a maintained setting, the SENCo role involves designing and managing support plans, overseeing EHC plan s, and liaising with the local authority and local agencies to secure timely assessments and services.
 Where sensory needs are suspected, the SENCO may arrange interoception and body-awareness profiling through occupational therapy.

 Key Takeaways

-1. The SENCo role is fundamentally strategic, requiring strong leadership to drive whole-school inclusion: SENCos must operate beyond administrative tasks, influencing school policy and practice at a senior level to ensure effective provision for all pupils with special educational needs (Rose & Howley, 2007).
+1. The SENCo role is fundamentally strategic, requiring strong leadership to drive whole-school inclusion: SENCos must operate beyond administrative tasks, influencing school policy and practice at a senior level to ensure effective provision for all learners with special educational needs (Rose & Howley, 2007).
 Their position at the leadership table is vital for transforming educational environments and fostering a truly inclusive culture.

-In practise, a SENCo might split time between classroom-based interventions, co-teaching literacy groups or modelling differentiated lessons, and strategic tasks such as drafting the school's SEN policy or re viewing annual review s for pupils with EHC plans.
+In practise, a SENCo might split time between classroom-based interventions, co-teaching literacy groups or modelling differentiated lessons, and strategic tasks such as drafting the school's SEN policy or re viewing annual review s for learners with EHC plans.
 They train teaching staff on inclusive approaches, champion adjustments from seating plans to exam arrangements, and coordinate referrals to speech and language therapists, educational psychologists, or occupational therapists.
 Across multi-academy trusts, an experienced SENCo may even support colleague coordinators in neighbouring schools, sharing best practise and ensuring consistent implementation of the SEND policy.
 SENCOs frequently recommend Zones of Regulation as a classroom strategy for emotional self-management.
 This documentation work will become central to writing effective Individual Support Plans as the 2026 SEND reforms take effect.

 Infographic showing the core framework of the SENCo role: What they do, how they do it, and why it matters for special needs education